exonum/exonum-doc/src/advanced/service-testing.md

 !!! tip
     See [source code](https://github.com/exonum/exonum-core/blob/master/sandbox/tests/consensus.rs)
     for more details on how sandbox is used for testing the consensus algorithm.

-Functions for consensus algorithm testing:

-- `timestamping_sandbox`
-  Creates sandbox with `TimestampingService` and `ConfigUpdateService`

-- `recv`
-  Simulates receiving a message by the node

-- `send`
-  Checks if a message has been sent by the node

-- `broadcast`
-  Checks if the node has broadcasted the message

-- `add_time`
-  Emulates the situation upon expiration of the specified time period (as a `std::time::Duration`struct).
-Is used for timeouts testing.

-- `a`
-  Gets socket address of the validator with the specified number.

-- `p`
-  Gets public key of the validator with the specified number.

-- `s`
-  Gets private key of the validator with the specified number.

 !!! note
     The validator numbers correspond to the validator keys in the